College of Engineering and Applied Science (COEN)

 Requisites: Requires prerequisite course of COEN 1510 (minimum grade C-).
 Restricted to Engineering Goldshirt (PENG) students only.

-Exposes first or second year undergraduate students to engineering research careers through a partner program (YOU'RE@CU), panel discussions with researchers in academics and industry, and exposure to research labs.
-Restricted to YOU'RE@CU participants.
+Exposes first or second year undergraduate students to engineering research careers through a partner program (Fundamentals of Undergraduate Research), panel discussions with researchers in academics and industry, and exposure to research labs.
 Department consent required.

 COEN 1830 (1-3) Special Topics